-In our Senior School pupils develop the knowledge, skills and attributes they need to thrive as adults and to make their own individual contribution to the world.
+In our Senior School at George Watson’s College, pupils develop the knowledge, skills and attributes they need to thrive as adults enabling them to make their own contribution to the world.

-The Senior School curriculum builds on the learning experiences of the Junior School but is equally accessible to pupils joining Watson’s at other stages.
-Excellent specialist teaching is offered within a structure that enables pupils to explore links between subjects and understand the fundamental concepts which underpin their learning.
+Exceptional specialist teaching is offered within a structure that challenges pupils to explore links between subjects and understand the fundamental concepts which underpin their learning.

-We prepare pupils for Scottish National Qualifications and provide an exceptional range of courses in combinations that are designed to suit the needs of the individual pupil.
-We operate an open presentation policy so that pupils have the freedom to choose to take the examinations that are right for them.
+We prepare pupils for Scottish National Qualifications by providing a wide range of Scottish Qualification Authority (SQA) courses in combinations that are designed to suit the needs of individual pupils.

 In S6, pupils study a range of Higher and Advanced Higher subjects depending on their future plans.
 Again, a wide range of courses (including 25 at Advanced Higher) in many combinations is available.

-We have a long history of helping pupils to overcome barriers to their learning and there is access to the expert support for learning that as required.
+We have a long history of helping pupils to overcome barriers to their learning and there is access to the expert support for learning that is required.

 In S6 pupils choose their own Personal Tutor to guide their choices as they prepare for university, college or the world of work.
-The majority of our pupils progress to university but we never take it for granted that university is the right destination for any pupil and we are equally pleased to support those who wish to pursue a different path that is right for them.
+Tutors have extensive experience of supporting our pupils as they prepare to move on to life after Watson’s.

 Senior School pupils benefit from the extraordinary range of enrichment opportunities including some of the most extensive programmes of extra-curricular sport and music of any school in the UK, ambitious drama productions and highly successful clubs and societies.